Agency of Things

 2 May 2022

 Walking, Talking Minerals is a context-specific dance performance realized in two different spatial-institutional contexts; black box and white cube.
+All spaces are danced as a landscape-score by performer Mirte Bogaert and sounded by Johan August Dyrløv Høegh.

 Concept, scenography & costume